-Restaurant style paneer tikka is really easy to make at home with just a few ingredients.
-Cubes of paneer (an Indian cheese) marinated in tikka paste and yogurt with vegetables and then grilled it until it is nice and crispy.
-Delicious served with Geeta's Premium Chutney.
-Mini versions make delicious party food with a difference.
+Restaurant style Paneer Tikka is really easy to make at home with just a few ingredients.
+Cubes of paneer (an Indian cheese) marinated in tikka paste and yogurt with vegetables and then grill (or oven or BBQ) it until it is nice and crispy.
+Delicious served with bread and chutney

 - Greek yogurt - We use full fat as it is creamy with plenty of flavour.
 You could use a plain yoghurt, but you would need to strain it for a couple of hours first.